Skip to main content.

 • Principal awards

-Presented weekly at either whole school or syndicate assemblies.
-Teachers select one student each who has achieved success in any one of the key competencies throughout the week.
+Presented fortnightly at hub assemblies.
+Teachers select one student each who has achieved success in any one of the values/key competencies throughout the week.

 • Student awards

-Presented weekly at either whole school or syndicate assemblies.
+Presented weekly at hub assemblies.
 Students select a class member who they feel has best demonstrated one or more of the school schools values.

 Assemblies also provide opportunities for students to share examples of their work, recognize academic achievements, acknowledge student leaders, success in sport or the arts.